Korean literati purges: Purge of Sarim scholars

-Kim Chŏng and three others were executed as well in 1520, and dozens of Sarim scholars were exiled.
-Many others left the central government in protest and retreated to rural provinces.
-In 1521, An Tang's son allegedly plotted to assassinate Nam Kon and Sim Chŏng, for which a dozen people including An Tang were executed.
-In all, 225 officials were affected by the purge.
-Most of Cho's reforms were rescinded with his fall.
+Kim Chŏng and three others were also executed in 1520, and dozens of Sarim scholars were exiled.
+Many others resigned from the central government in protest and retreated to rural provinces.
+In 1521, An Tang's son was accused of plotting to assassinate Nam Kon and Sim Chŏng, resulting in the execution of a dozen individuals, including An Tang.
+In total, 225 officials were affected by the purge, and most of Cho's reforms were rescinded.
+Ultimately, while Jungjong and Cho Kwangjo shared a reformist agenda, Jungjong prioritized reinforcing royal authority, whereas Cho focused on a neo-Confucian ideology that sought to restrict the monarch's actions via classical teachings.